awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-check-when-run-fails.md

 ## Error in remote runner Status Code: 404, AWS Service: Amazon S3<a name="dp-error-code-s3-404"></a>

  This error means that Task Runner could not access your files in Amazon S3\.
 Verify that:
 +  You have credentials correctly set
 +  The Amazon S3 bucket that you are trying to access exists
 +  You are authorized to access the Amazon S3 bucket

 ## Access Denied \- Not Authorized to Perform Function datapipeline:<a name="dp-access-denied"></a>

 In the Task Runner logs, you may see an error that is similar to the following:
 +  ERROR Status Code: 403
 +  AWS Service: DataPipeline
 +  AWS Error Code: AccessDenied
 + AWS Error Message: User: arn:aws:sts::XXXXXXXXXXXX:federated\-user/i\-XXXXXXXX is not authorized to perform: datapipeline:PollForTask\.

 **Note**
-In the this error message, PollForTask may be replaced with names of other AWS Data Pipeline permissions\.
+In this error message, PollForTask may be replaced with names of other AWS Data Pipeline permissions\.

 This error message indicates that the IAM role you specified needs additional permissions necessary to interact with AWS Data Pipeline\.
 Ensure that your IAM role policy contains the following lines, where PollForTask is replaced with the name of the permission you want to add \(use \* to grant all permissions\)\.
 For more information about how to create a new IAM role and apply a policy to it, see [Managing IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html) in the *Using IAM* guide\.